Yalee104/MultiStreamAI/README.md

 # Platform Config

 For specific platform such as Nvidia Jetson please add defines in [MultiStreamAI.pro](https://github.com/Yalee104/MultiStreamAI/blob/main/MultiStreamAI.pro) as shown below, this will compile for target specific that uses gstreamer with HW decoder of specific platform for optimim performance with multiple streaming.
+Uncomment the target platform while comment out all others.

 ```
+DEFINES += x86
 DEFINES += QT_ON_JETSON
+DEFINES += RK3588
 ```

 # Environment Setup